 Historically, Android monitored system memory pressure using an in-kernel

-lowmemorykiller driver, a rigid mechanism that depends on hard-coded values.
-As
+low memory killer (LMK) driver, a rigid mechanism that depends on hard-coded

-of kernel 4.12, the lowmemorykiller driver has been removed from the upstream
+values.
+As of kernel 4.12, the LMK driver is removed from the upstream

 lmkd performs memory monitoring and process killing